 - Provide suspect information if known — name, address, physical description, vehicle

-- The MP assigns a case number (numero de expediente) — write this down and keep it
+- Receive your case number (numero de expediente) — write this down and keep it safe

 - A fiscal (prosecutor) is assigned and begins the investigation